Letters from Lodi

 The grape bug took an extra-big bite out of Arthur Robert "Bob" Koth in the early 1990s after he and his wife Mary Lou Koth visited Germany where their daughter Ann-Marie was studying on a Fulbright scholarship.
 Flame Tokay and Zinfandel vines on their Mokelumne Riverbend property were replaced or grafted over to what grew to be over 50 cultivars of German and Austrian origin.
-As it happens so often with longtime couples, Bob and Mary Lou (married 61 years) passed away within three months of each other.
+As happens so often with longtime couples, Bob and Mary Lou (married 61 years) passed away within three months of each other.

-Mary Lou — born Mary Louise Paulson — received her Bachelor's Degree of Music Education at College of the Pacific (U.O.P), and later a Master's Degree at Sacramento State University.
+Mary Lou — born Mary Louise Paulson — received her Bachelor's Degree in Music Education at the College of the Pacific (U.O.P), and later a Master's Degree at Sacramento State University.
 A noted x-country skier, she also taught piano at home for years and was a music teacher for Lodi Unified School District.
 Bob served as a paratrooper in the U.S. Army, before earning his Juris Doctor Degree from Humphreys College in Stockton.
-Like Mary Lou, Mr. Koth left countless ties in the Lodi community, having taught law, history, social studies as well as rock climbing for many years at Woodbridge School.
+Like Mary Lou, Mr. Koth left countless ties in the Lodi community, having taught law, history, and social studies as well as rock climbing for many years at Woodbridge School.

 The Koth family's Mokelumne Glen Vineyards continue to be farmed by the Koths' children, Brett and Ann-Marie.
 Wines made from the most well (and unsuspectedly) adapted cultivars — particularly Kerner, Bacchus, Gewürztraminer, Riesling, Dornfelder, Blaufränkisch and Zweigelt — were produced and bottled by the Koth family under their own label in the early 2000s.
 Correctly predicting a growing demand for higher acid whites, in recent years the Koths have also been cultivating a small block of the Austrian grape, Grüner Veltliner.
 Since 2010 all the grapes have been going to handcraft producers such as Sonoma County's David Ramey, Lodi's Markus Wine Co., and up to a dozen more small wineries each year.